ItsIsaacmcoe/linuxBackupUtility/README.md

 ## Configuration

-The script relies on the configuration file `bak.cfg` to define backup settings. **You *must* configure this file before running the script.**
+The script relies on the configuration file `cfg/bak.cfg` to define backup settings. **You *must* configure this file before running the script.**

 *   `lDir`: Local backup destination directory.
 *   `bList`: File listing files to back up (one entry per line).